 Model-III employs two materials simultaneously for its construction.
 Ti is provided in the thin arm and Poly-Si is provided in the thick arm.
-In geometry, this is similar to Model-I. A comparison of these three models is presented in this paper.
+Since, the upper thin arm is under tension and lower thick are is under compression.
+In geometry, this is similar to Model-I. The actuators with the presented design can be used as the limbs for micro grippers, actuating links for deflection of capacitor plates in tunable capacitors etc.